KOSASIH/artificial-pancreas/docs/troubleshooting.md

 ## Contact Support

-If you are unable to resolve the issue using the troubleshooting tips provided, please contact the Artificial Pancreas support team for further assistance.Sources:
+If you are unable to resolve the issue using the troubleshooting tips provided, please contact the Artificial Pancreas support team for further assistance.